Research Fellowship

 • A curriculum vitae and full publication list of the trainee OR for all researchers if this is an application for a project grant.

-• For trainees, a letter of support from the head of the host department or the supervisor of the research explaining the arrangements made for research supervision and outlining the facilities and working expenses available for research within the host department.
+• a letter of support from the head of the host department or the supervisor of the research explaining the arrangements made for research supervision and outlining the facilities and working expenses available for research within the host department.

-Applications should be received by the Executive Officer of the Society no later 90 days prior to the ASM.
 The Fellowship should be taken up within six months of confirmation of the award.

 Please email application information to: office@nzsg.org.nz